(previously known as Gynopteryx ada)

 LITHININI, ENNOMINAE, GEOMETRIDAE, GEOMETROIDEA

 These caterpillars are brown with a yellow stripe along each side and dark markings.
 The feed on :

-The adult moth is pale brown with a pale submarginal stripe.
+The adult moth is pale brown with a pale submarginal stripe, and sometimes a dark spot near the middle of each forewing.
 The forewings have hooktips and a marginal cusp.
 The wingspan is about 3.5 cms.

 The eggs are spherical and white, developing red markings as hatching approaches.

 The species is found the southern half of Australia in

 Arthur G. Butler,

 On a Small Collection of Lepidoptera from Melbourne,